Art exhibits and gallery openings in Fairfield County

 Museums

 Weather Report, through March 29, the Aldrich Contemporary Art Museum, 258 Main St., Ridgefield.
 Sara Cwynar: Gilded Age through Nov.
-10. Info: aldrichart.org.
+10. Art Aldrich, Nov.
+14, 7-9 p.m.
+Curated art sale, silent auction, and cocktail party to benefit the Museum.
+Tickets: $150-$350, shop.aldrichart.org.
+Info: aldrichart.org.

 Chinese Brushwork, through Dec.
 8, Bruce Museum, 1 Museum Dr., Greenwich.
 Display of 15 pieces of contemporary Chinese brushwork gifted to the Town of Greenwich.
 Info: brucemuseum.org.